-Plant peppers in well-drained soil, and on raised beds, to help prevent phytophthora.
-Some varieties of pepper like Emerald Isle, Paladin and Rainger are resistant to this disease.
-Don't plant peppers in soil where tomatoes, peppers, eggplant or gourds have been planted the previous three years.
+Plant peppers on well-drained soil, and on raised beds, to help prevent phytophthora.
+Some cultivars of pepper like Emerald Isle, Paladin and Rainger are resistant to this disease.
+Don't plant peppers on soil where tomatoes, potatoes, peppers, eggplant or gourds have been planted the previous three years.
 Avoid overwatering, or watering plants from overhead, in order to keep the leaves as dry as possible.
-Mulch with straw to keep soil away from fruit.
+Mulch with straw to keep soil from touching low-hanging fruit or from splashing onto higher fruit.
 Remove diseased plants as soon as symptoms appear, and burn them.

 Sclerotinia or Southern Blight

 Sclerotinia stem rot and southern blight are fungal diseases that cause similar symptoms, including black or dark brown lesions that form on the stem near the soil line.
 The lesions can completely encircle the stem, causing the plant to wilt and die.
 White fungal threads grow up the stem surface and leaf petioles may also be infected.
 In addition, fruit may rot.

 Sclerotinia or Southern Blight Control